Plan your visit

 - Find out how the Carleton Martello Tower guarded against an American overland invasion as the oldest building in Saint John.

-- Take in breathtaking views of the Bay of Fundy, Partridge Island and Saint John from the tower.
+- Take in breathtaking views of the Bay of Fundy, Partridge Island and Saint John.

 - Learn the Martello Tower’s unique architectural features: the round pillar with thick walls to withstand canon and artillery fire, and a flat roof once equipped with two 32 pounder smoothbore guns.